The Importance of Arterial Stiffness Measurement: Focus on Pulse Wave Velocity

-Therefore, identifying individuals at high risk of severe atherosclerosis through non-invasive assessments is vital for preventing its progression to costly symptomatic stages.
-Central hemodynamic parameters, including Aortic Pulse Wave Velocity (PWVao), Augmentation Index (AIx), and Central Blood Pressure (CBP), play crucial roles in these assessments, shedding light on the intricate functioning of the cardiovascular system.
+Therefore, Identifying individuals at high risk for severe atherosclerosis through non-invasive arterial stiffness assessments is crucial to preventing costly complications.
+Parameters like Aortic Pulse Wave Velocity (PWVao), Augmentation Index (AIx), and Central Blood Pressure (CBP) are key in these evaluations.

 What is Pulse Wave Analysis (PWA)?